-The term is primarily used in Punjab, and is turning obsolete.
+The real estate term is primarily used in Punjab and is becoming obsolete.

-A document which indicates proof of a property’s ownership.
+A document that indicates proof of a property’s ownership.

 This document is primarily needed for the registration of property (also known as ‘registry’).

-In case of a property being sold, its fard – originally issued to the owner (seller) – is used to maintain a record for registering property in the name of the new owner (buyer).
-Once the new registry is approved by the Revenue Department, the patwari (see below) – after adding the new details to his record – issues a transfer letter (locally called Intekal) based on the fard issued.
+In case of a property being sold, its fard, which is originally issued to the owner (seller), is used to maintain a record for registering a property in the name of the new owner (buyer).
+Once the new registry is approved by the Revenue Department, the patwari (see below) adds new details to his record and –issues a transfer letter (locally called Inteqal) based on the fard issued.

-A fard includes the complete details of the property you own, in terms of its exact location, size, and property type.
+A fard includes the complete details of the property you own, including its exact location, size and property type.
 It is issued under different conditions as specified by the property owner, such as for recording purposes, for selling, or for preparing a general power of attorney.

 The language of this document – if prepared manually and issued by a patwari – is technical.